 Indiana service dog gives comfort to family of fallen hero

 An Indiana service dog has been given the responsibility of carrying forth the name of a local hero and comforting a family still stricken with grief.
-Koontz the dog has already developed a deep connection with Howard County Deputy Carl Koontz's widow, Kassandra Koontz, and their son Noah, the Kokomo Tribune reported.
+The Kokomo Tribune reports Koontz a Golden Retriever-Labrador mix has already developed a deep connection Howard County Deputy Carl Koontz's widow, Kassandra Koontz, and their son Noah.

 Add your comments below